tapandstart/PlatformoMakerPixelEdition/README.md

-# PlatformoMakerPixelEdition
+# PlatformoMaker
-Platformo Maker Pixel Edition Privacy Policy
+Platformo Maker Privacy Policy

 The user can choose to connect to the game by using his google play account through Unity Gaming Services SDK, no other informations are required.
 The player's progress and creations will be saved but not shared without the user's conscent.